chiselinc/chiselinc.github.io/_posts/1969-06-09-AdvisoryRoles.md

 It will be reward enough if, in my lifetime, I can redpill one or two projects into not creating an unnecessarily tokenized project when they can just craft regular software, thus I'm willing to pitch a way low rate for this.

 If we do it by audio, it's *$25 USD/hr* per call.
 If we meet in person, *$15 USD/hr* and coffee's on your team.
+If you find the work useful, please tip me, I'm doing God's work here.

 And who knows?
 [Maybe your hyperblockchainization project is the one that will change my mind](https://www.youtube.com/watch?v=1k8craCGpgs), and I'll have to update this website again.